 We often feel like we can do it all, if only we manage our time well.
 Crabbe says that time management not only is a surefire way to develop a neurosis, it’s also simply not true that we can do it all.
 The only solution is to formulate, for yourself, specifically what you will be able to accomplish, and—therefore—what you won’t be able to do.“If you don’t do this, chances are high that you will be sucked along in a maelstrom,” Crabbe says.
 “That’s why you have to get rid of the to-do list.
 I don’t put ‘Spend time with my children’, or ‘Write a second book’ on my to-do list.
 So if the list is your guide, you by definition won’t be doing what is most important to you.
 People say things like, ‘When I have more free time, I’m going to do this and that’.
 But guess what: It never happens.
 My advice is, just do it.”

 - Don’t let your brain rush you

 Something we like to think is that if we do things very efficiently, we’ll have more time to relax.
 It’s a falselogic though, according to Dutch labor psychologist and mindfulness trainer Margot van Stee, because our brain is wired for scarcity and not for the surplus we currently live with.
-“The happiness-inducing neurochemical dopamine isn’t produced when we achieve something, but when we are looking for something,” Van Stee explains.“This explains why we have so much trouble getting off our smartphone, iPad or laptop.
+“The happiness-inducing neurochemical dopamine isn’t produced when we achieve something, but when we are looking for something,” Van Stee says.“This explains why we have so much trouble getting off our smartphone, iPad or laptop.
 The apps never satisfy, but create a never-ending demand for more.
 And all that continual searching results from the illusion that if we just run fast enough, we’ll succeed; we just need to try a bit harder now.
 We might get very far, but it comes with a price: restlessness, a permanent sense of being rushed and stress.
 Having insight into how our brain works can help us make better, more balanced choices in the future.”

 *More tips can be found in Issue 21.